alfert/propcheck/README.md

 PropCheck has only very limited support for parallel testing since it introduces no new features for concurrency compared to PropEr.

-The new feature Targeted Property-Based Testing (TPBT) of PropEr 1.3 is not yet available, also any new generators from PropEr 1.3

 ## Contributing